 Ceftriaxone 1 g IM or IV once/day for 10 to 14 days has been effective in some patients with early syphilis and may be effective at later stages, but optimal dose and duration of therapy are unknown.

 Benign or cardiovascular tertiary syphilis can be treated in the same way as late latent syphilis.

-For ocular syphilis or neurosyphilis, aqueous penicillin 3 to 4 million units IV q 4 h (best penetrates the CNS but may be impractical) or procaine penicillin G 2.4 million units IM once/day plus 500 mg probenecid po qid is recommended; both drugs are given for 10 to 14 days, followed by benzathine penicillin 2.4 million units IM once/wk for 3 wk.
+For ocular syphilis or neurosyphilis, aqueous penicillin 3 to 4 million units IV q 4 h (best penetrates the CNS but may be impractical) or procaine penicillin G 2.4 million units IM once/day plus 500 mg probenecid po qid is recommended; both drugs are given for 10 to 14 days, followed by benzathine penicillin 2.4 million units IM once/wk for up to 3 wk to provide total duration of therapy comparable to that for late latent syphilis.
 For patients who have penicillin allergies, ceftriaxone 2 g IM or IV once/day for 14 days can be effective, but cross-sensitivity with cephalosporins may be a concern.
 The alternative is penicillin desensitization because azithromycin and doxycycline have not been adequately evaluated in patients with neurosyphilis.

 After treatment, patients should have

 The importance of repeated tests to confirm cure should be explained to patients before treatment.
 Examinations and reaginic tests should be done at 3, 6, and 12 mo after treatment and annually thereafter until the test is nonreactive.
 Failure of titers to decline by 4-fold at 6 mo suggests treatment failure.
 After successful treatment, primary lesions heal rapidly, and plasma reaginic titers fall and usually become qualitatively negative within 9 to 12 mo.